-B.S. in Child Studies Program Outcomes
+Bachelor of Science in Child Studies Program Outcomes

-- 1. Students will apply developmental knowledge to create healthy, respectful, supportive and challenging learning environments that are reflective of the multiple influences on early development and learning - 2.
-Students will apply developmental knowledge to create healthy, respectful, supportive and challenging learning environments that are reflective of the multiple influences on early development and learning - 3.
-Students will apply their knowledge and understanding of family, culture and community characteristics when building effective relationships with families and children - 4.
-Students will observe and document children's learning using appropriate assessment tools and approaches while forming assessment partnerships with families and other professionals - 5.
-Students will construct and implement an engaging curriculum that is meaningful, challenging and achievable to all children both as a group and as individuals - 6.
-Students will demonstrate ethical guidelines (NAEYC's Code of Ethical Conduct and Statement of Commitment) and other professional standards related to early childhood practice - 7.
-Students will demonstrate knowledgeable, reflective, and critical perspectives on their work making informed decisions that integrate knowledge from a variety of sources. - 8.
-Students will develop a professional commitment to children, families, colleagues and the early childhood community - 9.
-Students will communicate effectively and professionally both orally and through writing
+- 1. Students will apply developmental knowledge to create healthy, respectful, supportive, and challenging learning environments that are reflective of the multiple influences on early development and learning. - 2.
+Students will apply their knowledge and understanding of family, culture and community characteristics when building effective relationships with families and children. - 3.
+Students will observe and document children's learning using appropriate assessment tools and approaches while forming assessment partnerships with families and other professionals. - 4.
+Students will construct and implement an engaging curriculum that is meaningful, challenging, and achievable to all children both as a group and as individuals. - 5.
+Students will demonstrate ethical guidelines (NAEYC's Code of Ethical Conduct and Statement of Commitment) and other professional standards related to early childhood practice. - 6.
+Students will demonstrate knowledgeable, reflective, and critical perspectives on their work making informed decisions that integrate knowledge from a variety of sources. - 7.
+Students will develop a professional commitment to children, families, colleagues and the early childhood community - 8.
+Students will communicate effectively and professionally both orally and through writing.